Bageshwar district

-Bageshwar is a district of Uttarakhand state in northern India.
+Bageshwar district is a district of Uttarakhand state in northern India.
 The town of Bageshwar is the district headquarters.
 Prior to its establishment as a district in 1997 it was part of Almora district.

 Bageshwar district is in Kumaon, and is bounded on the west and northwest by Chamoli District, on the northeast and east by Pithoragarh District, and on the south by Almora District.

 As of 2011 it is the third least populous district of Uttarakhand (out of 13), after Rudraprayag and Champawat.

 History

 The area, that now forms Bageshwar district, was historically known as Danpur, and was ruled by Katyuris during the 7th century AD.
 After the disintegration of the Katyuri kingdom in the 13th century, the area remained under the rule of Baijnath Katyurs, direct descendants of Katyuri kings.
 In 1565, king Balo Kalyan Chand annexed Danpur along with Pali, Barahmandal and Mankot to Kumaun.

 In 1791, Almora, the seat of the Kumaon, was invaded and annexed by the Gorkhas of Nepal.
 The Gorkhas ruled the region for 24 years and were later defeated by the East India Company in 1814, and were forced to cede Kumaon to the British as part of the Treaty of Sugauli in 1816.
 After its annexation by British, Bageshwar was a part of the Danpur pargana in Almora district of United Provinces.

 Bageshwar was made a separate tehsil in 1974, and in 1976 it was declared a pargana, after which, it formally came into being as a large administrative center.
 Since 1985, the demand for declaring it a separate district of different parties and regional people started, and finally, in September 1997, Bageshwar was made the new district of Uttar Pradesh by Chief Minister Mayawati.